justinkong94/LocationEvent/README.md

 ## Testing
 Program is tested up to world size of 2000 X 2000.

+## Additional Questions
 ### How might you change your program if you needed to support multiple events at the same location?
+> Create a new object called EventContainer.
+The listOfEvents Array List will be modified to contain EventContainer objects.
+The EventContainer object will contain a list of Event objects happening at that specific location.
+This way, all events happening at a specific location can be found by referencing the EventContainer object tied to that location.

 ### How would you change your program if you were working with a much larger world size?
+> With a large world size, using a 2D array to store Event objects would be impractical due to the huge memory space required to create and store the 2D array.
+I would use a HashMap to store the Event objects with the key being a Node object which will store the x and y coordinates.
+To search for events, I would use the neighbouring coordinates from the input coordinates to iteratively search the HashMap for valid Events.